spacemanspiff2007/sml2mqtt/readme.md

     tls: false
     tls insecure: false

-  # base topic configuration
+  # MQTT base topic configuration
   # All other topics use these values if no other values for qos/retain are set
+  # It's possible to override
+  #  - topic        (fragment that is used to build the full mqtt topic)
+  #  - full_topic   (will not build the topic from the fragments but rather use the configured value)
+  #  - qos
+  #  - retain
-  # It's possible to override topic, full_topic, qos and retain for each mqtt-topic entry
+  # for each (!) mqtt-topic entry
   base:
     topic: sml2mqtt
     qos: 0